-When your body needs a boost, this detox salad with orange miso dressing is nutritious and loaded with digestive supporting ingredients.
+When your body needs a boost, this rainbow salad with orange miso dressing is nutritious and loaded with digestive supporting ingredients.
 Best of all, it's delicious and so easy to pull together.

 This recipe was originally post on September 2, 2018 and reposted with ingredient images and profiles, instructions and FAQ's on November 8, 2022.